-There is no incorrect time of day to take fish oil supplements.
+There is no best time to take fish oil supplements.
 However, some evidence suggests that people absorb omega-3 fatty acids more effectively when they take them with a meal that contains dietary fat.

 This comes from a study in